TimAnthonyAlexander/north/docs/implementation.md

 - Creates and manages one PTY session per project root
 - Uses `bun-pty` for cross-platform PTY support (hardcoded to `/bin/bash` to avoid zsh flag issues)
+- **Lazy loading**: `bun-pty` is dynamically imported only when first shell command runs
+- **Native library bundling**: The bun-pty native library (.dylib/.so/.dll) is bundled at build time:
+  - `scripts/postbuild.ts` copies the native library to `dist/lib/`
+  - `src/index.ts` sets `BUN_PTY_LIB` environment variable at startup to point to bundled library
+  - Allows north to run from any directory without requiring node_modules
 - Single-flight commands: rejects if a command is already running
 - Sentinel-based output parsing:
   - Uses `printf` with newline-framed markers for robustness